brooklynrail/brooklynrail-platform/content/events/2020/07/thelma-golden-and-glenn-lowry-with-helen-lee.md

       culture programming.
 She is the Chairman of the American Foundation for the Courtauld Institute of Art, where she completed her post-graduate studies.
 Helen is also a board member of the Rail.
+  - person: joachim-pissaro
+    event_bio: "Joachim Pissarro is the Bershad Professor of Art History and Director of the Hunter College Galleries, Hunter College, CUNY/City University of New York.
+He was a Curator at MoMA’s Department of Painting and Sculpture.
+He curated “Klein & Giacometti: In search of the Absolute in the Era of Relativity” at Gagosian Gallery London in summer 2016.
+His latest book is titled Wild Art (Phaidon) and his forthcoming book (Penn State University) is co-authorized with David Carrier.
+He has had two major exhibitions in Paris in 2017, Pissarro à Eragny at the Musée du Luxembourg and Olga Picasso at the Musée Picasso, Paris."
 date: 2020-07-27 13:00:00 -0500
 end_date: 2020-07-27 14:00:00 -0500
 series: 94